Anthony Koper’s late stop ices Wilson’s 14-7 Section 1 win over Warwick

 “Best play in my whole career,” Koper said.
 "We weren't selling out on the run there.
 We had our linebackers back there ready for anything.
 We just had to see what happened.
 We read the play and we made the stop."

-Warwick had one last shot to tie the game or even take the lead with a 2-point conversion when Caleb Schmitz picked off Wilson QB Kaleb Brown on fourth down with 4:48 to play.
+Warwick had one last shot to tie the game or even take the lead with a 2-point conversion when Austin Bufis picked off Wilson QB Kaleb Brown on fourth down with 4:48 to play.
 The Warriors quickly drove inside Wilson territory and had a first-and-goal.

 On first and goal from the 1, Wilson's Jadyn Jones busted through the line and stopped Miller, knocking him back to the 2.
 After Warwick QB Joey McCracken spiked the ball to stop the clock, Miller took a handoff and tried to scoot off right tackle, but Koper, from his linebacker spot, came flying through the gap and stuffed Miller for a loss.